Traditional IRA vs Roth IRA

-When it comes to IRA's knowing the right vehicle for your situation can make a world of difference.
+When it comes to IRAs, knowing the right vehicle for your situation can make a world of difference.
 That's why we've put together a few tips to help you on your journey with DF-Direct.

 Contributions

-Perhaps the biggest difference between traditional IRAs and Roth IRAs is how and when taxes apply to the contributions and earnings.
+Perhaps the biggest difference between Ttraditional IRAs and Roth IRAs is how and when taxes apply to the contributions and earnings.
 Contributions to traditional IRAs can be pre-tax (deductible on the taxpayer’s income tax return).
 Although contributions and earnings accumulate on a tax-deferred basis, income taxes are due when IRA distributions are taken.

 On the other hand, contributions to Roth IRAs are made with after-tax dollars, and contributions and earnings accumulate tax free.
 No income tax is due when distributions are taken from a Roth IRA.
-For tax year 2014, the maximum contribution to either a traditional IRA or Roth IRA is $5,500 ($6,500 for individuals age 50 or older).
+For tax year 2024, the maximum contribution to either a traditional IRA or Roth IRA is $7,000 ($8,000 for individuals age 50 or older).

 Age Restrictions